Revisiting the flux tube spectrum of 3d SU(2) lattice gauge theory

-can be extracted independently from the total energies, so that they might serve as independent crosschecks.
+The energy differences $\Delta E^{CP;CP'}_{nm}(R)$ from eq.~\refc{eq:en-diffs} can be extracted independently from the total energies, so that they might serve as independent crosschecks.
 Using Eq.~\refc{eq:ev-spectral}, one can derive the analogue to eq.~\refc{eqfit1} for the energy differences

-where $\overline{\alpha}=\overline{\alpha}_{nm}^{CP;CP'}(R)$ is a suitable combination of the overlaps and $\overline{\delta}=\overline{\delta}_{nm}^{CP;CP'}(R)$ corresponds to the energy gap to the next excited state in the $CP'$ channel for eigenvalue $m$ (which is equivalent to the gap in the $CP$ channel for eigenvalue $n$ to leading order in $1/R$).
+where $\overline{\alpha}=\overline{\alpha}_{nm}^{CP;CP'}(R)$ is a suitable combination of the overlaps and $\overline{\delta}=\overline{\delta}_{nm}^{CP;CP'}(R)$ corresponds to the energy gap to the closest state in the $CP'$ channel for eigenvalue $m$ (which is equivalent to the gap in the $CP$ channel for eigenvalue $n$ to leading order in $1/R$).
 In analogy to the fits for the total energies we can improve and stabilize the fits by including the analogue of eq.~\refc{eqfit2} for the energy differences in the global fit,

 where $\overline{\gamma}=\overline{\gamma}_{nm}^{CP;CP'}(R)=\beta^{CP}_{n}(R)/\beta^{CP'}_m(R)$.

 In the analysis we considered fits including all loops, fits for which we left out the data from loops with the smallest temporal extents, which was beneficial when for the smallest temporal extents the contaminations from higher excited states were still sizeable, and, in very few cases, fits where the data from the largest temporal extent has been excluded.
 The latter was beneficial when the results from the largest temporal extents showed large fluctuations, but has only been considered when none of the other fits obeyed the quality criteria of appendix~\ref{app:exc-fits}.
 In the following we will only use results for which the removal of the excited states has been successful, i.e. those energies and differences for which at least one of the aforementioned fits passed the checks of appendix~\ref{app:exc-fits}.
 We estimated the systematic uncertainty associated with the removal of the excited states from the difference of the best fit result -- being the one with data from the maximal number of temporal extents included for which the fit passed the checks -- with the result from a fit where the data from the loop with the smallest temporal extent of the best fit has been excluded, whenever the latter fit was considered to be reliable.